ThereseColeongco/classifier-breast-cancer/README.md

 # Breast Cancer Classifier

-This project uses scikit-learn's random forest and the Wisconsin breast cancer dataset to predict whether breast tumor cells are benign or malignant.
+This project uses scikit-learn's RandomForestClassifier and the Wisconsin breast cancer dataset to predict whether breast tumor cells are benign or malignant.

 ## Decision tree jargon
 - Root node - training data is fed at root node -> ask T/F at each node to get to next node, rinse and repeat until you get final conclusion for the tree.